A Review of Deep Learning-based Approaches for Deepfake Content Detection: Datasets

 \subsection{Faceswap-GAN}

 Korshunov and Marcel~\cite{korshunov2019vulnerability} proposed the first publicly dataset composed of deepfake videos created with GANs, i.e., the Faceswap-GAN database\footnotemark.
 The dataset comprises low and high-quality videos with $64\times64$ and $128\times 128$ pixels resolution, respectively.
 Each resolution comprises $320$ samples with approximately $200$ frames each.
 Finally, it is generated from $16$ pairs of people manually selected from the VidTIMIT dataset.
+Figure~\ref{f.faceswap} depicts some examples.